 Plantar Fasciitis and Heel Spurs are related, but not the same thing.

 When the fascia becomes damaged over time and has to repair itself over and over.
 However, when it is repeatedly torn, small calcaneus growths of bone can appear on the heel bone.

 If these grow large enough in size, they can stick out and be painful to walk on.

 Stairs are hard work.

 You may also find that walking upstairs or on your toes is also quite painful if you have Plantar Fasciitis, as the tissue is being stretched the most during these types of movements.

-Due to the way the Fascia tissue contracts and tightens when not being fully used, suffers of this condition may also find that the pain is bad after standing for a long time, or after resting (the same as after waking).
+Due to the way the Fascia contracts and tightens when not being fully used, suffers of this condition may also find that your foot pain is bad after standing for a long time, or even after resting (the same as after waking).

-You may also find that Plantar Fasciitis gives you pain in your lower legs too, which can lead to more discomfort.
+You may also find that Plantar Fasciitis gives you leg pain symptoms, which can lead to more discomfort.